-- Right-Angle Prism with Dielectric-Coated Legs - $\bullet~$ Two Broadband Dielectric Coatings with R ${\rm avg}$ > 99% for 400 750 nm or - Leg Lengths Ranging from 5.0 mm to 25.0 mm prisms.
+- Right-Angle Prism with Dielectric-Coated Legs - Two Broadband Dielectric Coatings with R{avg} > 99% for 400 750 nm or 750 - 1100 nm - Leg Lengths Ranging from 5.0 mm to 25.0 mm

-Thorlabs' Leg-Coated Right-Angle Prism Mirrors feature dielectric coatings on the two legs and offer a clear aperture greater than 70% of the face length and width.
+Thorlabs' Leg-Coated Right-Angle Prism Mirrors feature dielectric coatings on the create an optical delay line. two legs and offer a clear aperture greater than 70% of the face length and width.
 Note that this clear aperture does not include the beveled edge between the two legs.
-These prism mirrors are manufactured from N-BK7 and are offered with dielectric coating coatings.
+These prism mirrors are manufactured from N-BK7 and are offered with dielectric coating ranges of 400 - 750 nm or 750 - 1100 nm.
+Please see the Specs and Graphs tabs above for details on the reflectance of the two coatings.